-Compliance with flood hazard regulations is often extremely costly.
+Compliance with flood hazard regulations may be costly.
 In some areas of Vermont, the FIRM map includes measurements of the BFE.
-However, in most locations, it will be the homeowner's responsibility to provide a surveyor's report of the BFE with any and all applications for permits to conduct repairs or substantial improvements.
-The surveyor's report is likely to cost well over \$1,000.
-Lifting a structured home (i.e., not a mobile home or manufactured home) off of its foundation to elevate the first flood above BFE costs tens of thousands of dollars.
-For that reason, many homeowners will wish to contest a substantial damage finding.
-Homeowners should understand, however, that by rebuilding their home without coming into compliance with flood hazard regulations puts them at risk of sustaining significant damage in a subsequent disaster, and potentially putting their safety at risk.
+However, in most locations, it will be the property owner's responsibility to provide a surveyor's report of the BFE with any and all applications for permits to conduct repairs or substantial improvements.
+Lifting a structured building (i.e., not a mobile home or manufactured home) off of its foundation to elevate the first floor above BFE will be expensive.
+For that reason, many property owners may wish to contest a substantial damage finding.
+Property owners should understand, however, that by rebuilding their building or home without coming into compliance with flood hazard regulations puts them at risk of sustaining significant damage in a subsequent disaster, and potentially putting their safety at risk.
+It may also affect their insurance coverage.